DON’T Say DE VERDAD?, say THESE 6 Alternatives Instead!

 (Get out of here!)

-Even if not all Mexicans use ORA, your expression and confidence in saying it will suffice to make you sound amazing!
 That’s the beauty about learning with chunks, they just get the message across without having to think too much!
-A list of the most popular Spanish chunks is available for download in the description box.
+A list of the most popular Spanish chunks is available for download in this description box.

 5. De veritas (Really)

 De veritas (Really).
 Ok, this one is just like “de verdad” but cute.
 You see, we take the word “verdad” and we make it diminutive.
-Normally when people use “de veritas” they say it double.

 ¿Qué haces?